 - Students work for an assigned client in a team under the guidance of a faculty member to complete each step of the Project.

 - The client presents a specific policy challenge facing its organization, providing context to help students to understand and define the problem.

 - To engage key stakeholders, international projects typically require a field visit in December to the client’s location.
-Please note that virtual fieldwork is being conducted for 2020-2021 Global Policy Projects.
+Please note that virtual fieldwork was conducted for 2020-2021 Global Policy Projects.

 - Collaborating closely with the client and faculty in class and the field, the student team analyzes the problem, gathers data, and works through possible solutions.

 - Students deliver a report and a policy brief to their client.
 They also present their findings and policy recommendations in a symposium held at the UBC School of Public Policy and Global Affairs at the end of Year Two.